Request Information

 MGT 3010 Principles of Business Management 3

 A study of the basic principles of business management emphasizing the decision-making approach; planning, organizing, directing, and control in the business enterprise.
 A history of the study of business management.
+Prerequisites: BUS 1120

 MGT 3420 Human Resource Management 3

 Personnel management principles and practices; the role of the personnel department and its program; role of the operating supervisor and executives within the program; role of behavioral sciences in the functional areas of personnel management.
+Prerequisites: MGT 3010

 MKT 3010 Foundations of Marketing 3

 Introduction to marketing management and analysis; distribution, promotion, pricing, product development, consumer motivation, and market research; case problems.
+Prerequisites: BUS 1120

 ACC 3010 Intermediate Accounting I 3

 This course will provide an in-depth study of the theoretical and conceptual foundations of accounting, the development of generally accepted accounting principles, and the nature of accounting information.
 The course explores the application of GAAP and international financial reporting standards to the preparation of financial statements with particular treatment of components like cash, receivables, inventories, fixed assets and their expiration.
+Prerequisites: ACC 2020

 ACC 3020 Intermediate Accounting II 3

 This course will provide an in-depth study of the theory and practice surrounding accounting topics like tangible assets, short and long-term liabilities, elements and structure of stockholder’s equity and investments.
 The course exposes students to cases and real-life situations that would facilitate application of GAAP and relevant IFRS in accounting decision-making.
+Prerequisites: ACC 3010

 ACC 3100 Government and Non-profit Accounting 3

 This course introduces the fundamentals of accounting for governmental and not-for-profit organizations.
 Topics to be covered include fund accounting which will encompass general and revenue funds, debt service funds, capital project funds, internal service funds, enterprise and fiduciary funds, long-term debt and fixed-asset accounting, and planning, recording of assets, liabilities, equity, revenues, and expenditures.
 Other topics that are emphasized are budgeting, budgetary control and reporting, tax levies, auditing, preparation of financial statements, and financial analysis.
+Prerequisites: ACC 3020

-ACC3150 Tax Accounting 3
+ACC 3150 Tax Accounting 3

 An introduction to the U.S. income taxation concepts with an emphasis on business and personal tax planning strategies.
 Includes approaches and skills needed to prepare individual tax returns and understand tax administration.

-ACC4400 Cost Accounting 3
+ACC 4400 Cost Accounting 3

 The development and use of accounting data in managerial decision-making, planning, and control.
 Topics include job, process and standard cost systems; cost volume-profit analysis; differential and incremental analysis; contribution margin analysis; and capital budgeting.
+Prerequisites: ACC 2020 and two MAT courses

-ACC4420 Auditing 3
+ACC 4420 Auditing 3

 Introduction to the concepts and procedures underlying contemporary auditing.
 Examines the roles, responsibilities and legal liabilities of internal and external auditors in the United States and their professional organizations.
 Topics developed include internal control systems and their evaluation; audit evidence and problems related to the audit of particular assets, liabilities, capital and income accounts.
 Nature of verification, audit evidence, testing, the elements of effective control structures, the use of statistical sampling and evolution of external, internal and comprehensive auditing.
+Prerequisites: ACC 3020

-ACC4430 Advanced Accounting 3
+ACC 4430 Advanced Accounting 3

 A study of the theory and application of accounting for branch operations, foreign operations, expansion by subsidiary companies, and various forms of consolidated statements.
 Also included are accounting for partnership formation; changes and liquidation; and accounting for estates and trusts.
+Prerequisites: ACC 3020 and two MAT courses

-ACC4460 Forensic Accounting 3
+ACC 4460 Forensic Accounting 3

 Total Program Core 60